BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 64 ---

-L 12/64 EN Official Journal of the European Union 17.1.2015

 (d) *d* *2* denotes the expected average disability-morbidity rate in the 12 months after the following 12 months weighted by the sum insured;